 Disposals, Spin-offs & Discontinued Operations

 FCF needs to be adjusted for disposals, spin-offs and discontinued operations.
 If the operation was making losses then FCF will increase.

 Bear in mind when evaluating potential growth that discontinued operations may be excluded from past performance.
 Companies are often motivated to dispose of under-performing operations because they reflect poorly on management.
-Future expected growth should be adjusted to reflect the likelihood of further poor performance.
+Projected future growth should be adjusted to reflect the likelihood of further poor performance.

 Margin of Safety

 We have simplified our model by eliminating margin of safety and instead using a single variable — the payback period — to reflect our estimate of risk/uncertainty.

 Stocks with stable revenue and earnings streams justify higher prices which are recognized through a longer payback period.
 We may use a payback period of 10 years for volatile stocks, while blue chip stocks may justify a payback period of 13 years or more.

 A simple formula with few variables, Payback eliminates the need for the following variables used to discount future cash flows in a normal DCF model:

 - estimated cost of capital, normally derived with the Capital Asset Pricing Model (CAPM) which is open to manipulation of the risk-free rate by central banks; and